 Additionally, Dr. Stixrud is a frequent lecturer the author of scientific articles and book chapters on Transcendental Meditation and other topics.
-Most recently, he is the author--with co-writer Ned Johnson--of The Self-Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives.
+Most recently, he is the author–with co-writer Ned Johnson–of The Self-Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives.
 Dr. Stixrud has been quoted often in publications including The New York Times, The Washington Post, The Times of London, Scientific American, Time.com, NPR, The Wall Street Journal, Barron’s, Businessweek, and Vogue.
 He is also a rock and roll musician and plays in the band Close Enough.

-On Leave: College Wellness, Mental Health and Not Returning to Campus – On Point
+- On Leave: College Wellness, Mental Health and Not Returning to Campus – On Point

-Thank you for joining us on this episode of Psychologists Off The Clock.
 We appreciate your feedback.
 Please take a moment to leave a quick rating and review of the show on Apple Podcasts.
 It helps us spread the word to more folks like you!

-Please note that the information in the podcast and on this site is intended for informational purposes only.
+Please note the information on Psychologists Off The Clock is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
-If you are looking professional help, visit our resources page for guidance on how to find a therapist.
+If you are looking for professional help, visit our resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 9-1-1.